the real period project

 Please note that although the name implies this workshop is only open to young people who identify as girls, we welcome all genders and will always endeavour to work with all participants to ensure their particular needs are met.

-If you would like to enquire about running this training or developing similar guidance in your area, please contact us.
+If you would like to enquire about organising a training session in your area please contact us.